-If you love the bold personality of an Amazon parrot, but you're not sure you can deal with a bigger bird, a lovebird just might be the pet for you.
-Lovebirds have tons of personality, and they can be extremely affectionate with the people they bond with.
-They can also be rather cantankerous, so they're a better choice for someone who already has some experience keeping birds.
-If you're willing to learn how to care for them and don't mind the occasional nip to remind you that you might not be quite as in charge as you think you are, a lovebird makes an endlessly intriguing, albeit challenging, pet.
+If you love the bold personality of an Amazon parrot, but you're not sure you can deal with a bigger bird, consider a pet lovebird.
+If you're willing to learn how to care for them and don't mind an occasional nip to remind you who's really in charge, lovebirds make intriguing, albeit challenging, pets.

 Lovebirds are a little different from most pet birds, so it's important to understand their typical personality before you decide if they're the right species for you.